kasslent/clc-digital-skills/_lessons/module-2.2.md

 ##`color`

 Use the `color` property to change the colour of your text.
-We talked about how to set the colour for background styles in [Week 1]({{site.baseurl}}/week1/lesson2/#css-colours).
+We talked about how to set the colour for background styles in [Module 1]({{site.baseurl}}/module1/lesson2/#css-colours).
 Use the same value types (hex, keyword or rgb) for this property as well.

     /* all the same colour */
     body {